What is Vocational Education?

 Services for licensing and career counseling

 Students in vocational education programs are typically prepared for all aspects of work in a specific trade.
-This means that schools frequently coach or assist students with local licensing requirements, either providing information or assisting them in obtaining their credentials.
+This means that schools frequently coach or assist students with local licensing requirements, either by providing information or by assisting them in obtaining their credentials.
 Many programs also provide job placement assistance, which connects recent graduates with potential employers.

 The Need for Training Programs in Society